 We would like to remind parents that it is a parent’s responsibility of care to ensure that food is provided for their children at lunchtime, not the schools.
 Please do not put your child in the embarrassing position of being refused a meal, please keep your school meals account topped up.

-This means plenty of foods that contains the nutrients that children need and fewer foods high in sugar and saturated fat.
+This means plenty of foods that contain the nutrients that children need and fewer foods high in sugar and saturated fat.